Four-charge static non-extremal black holes in the five-dimensional $\mathcal{N}=2$, $STU-W^2U$ supergravity: Introduction

 In this paper, we focus on constructing new static non-extremal four-charge black hole solutions in the five-dimensional $\cN = 2$ supergravity and studying their thermodynamic properties.
 The bosonic sector of five-dimensional $\cN = 2$ supergravity theory includes $n$ Abelian vector multiplets in addition to the graviton and graviphoton.
 The interactions among the vectors are fully specified by a symmetric tensor $C_{IJK}$, where the indices $I, J, K$ run over all $(n+1)$ vector fields, including the graviphoton.
 Supersymmetry imposes strong constraints on the admissible scalar manifolds, restricting them to nonlinear sigma models based upon the so-called ``very special geometry" \cite{PLB293-94}, which plays a crucial role in the classification of consistent supergravity theories in five dimensions.

 The most studied solutions in the $D = 5$, $\cN = 2$ supergravity theory arise in the $U(1)^3$ case with $n = 2$ Abelian vector multiplets, commonly known as the ``$STU$" model.
 This model, which couples the gravity multiplet to \emph{two} Abelian vector multiplets, admits a range of exact black hole and black ring solutions due to its hidden symmetries and solution-generating techniques.
 The static three-charge black hole was first constructed in 1996 by Horowitz, Maldacena, and Strominger (HMS) \cite{PLB383-151}, and was then extended to the rotating case by Cveti\v{c} and Youm \cite{NPB476-118,PRD54-2612}.
 Subsequently, the static solution was generalized in ref. \cite{NPB553-317} to asymptotically AdS case with a nonzero negative cosmological constant.
 Further extensions to construct the general non-extremal rotating charged AdS$_5$ black hole solutions in the five-dimensional $U(1)^3$ gauged supergravity theory proved challenging.
 Previously constructed non-extremal rotating charged AdS$_5$ black hole solutions are limited to the two special cases: either with equal rotation parameters, or with some charges equal.
-In the formal simpler situation where two rotation parameters are set equal, the solution with three independent charges was obtained in ref. \cite{PRD70-081502}.
+In the formal simpler situation where two rotation parameters are set equal, the solution with three independent charges was obtained in ref. \cite{PRD70-081502}, extending that was previously found in the minimal gauged supergravity \cite{PLB598-273}.
 For black holes with two independent rotation parameters, a non-extremal solution where two charges are equal but the third one is set to zero was found in ref. \cite{PRD72-041901}, and was then extended \cite{PLB658-64} to the case in which two of the three charges are set equal, with the third non-vanishing.
+In addition, a solution with only one charge non-zero was constructed in ref. \cite{PLB644-192}, extending the special case given in ref. \cite{PRD72-041901} with only one rotation parameter.
 The most general non-extremal solution (``Wu black hole" \cite{PLB707-286}) with three independent charges and two angular momenta was eventually obtained in 2012 by using an extraordinarily useful ans\"atz that generalizes the usual Kerr-Schild one to string/supergravity theory.
-Recent explorations into the $STU$ model have investigated its squashing versions \cite{1009.3568, PLB726-404}, thermodynamic properties \cite{PLB383-151,NPB476-118,PRD54-2612,NPB553-317, PRD70-081502,PRD72-041901,PLB658-64,PLB707-286}, hidden symmetries \cite{1608.05052}, and related structures \cite{JHEP0912001,JHEP1018080,EPJC77-96}, etc.
+Recent explorations into the $STU$ model have investigated its squashing versions \cite{1009.3568,PLB726-404}, thermodynamic properties \cite{PLB383-151,NPB476-118,PRD54-2612, NPB553-317,PRD70-081502,PRD72-041901,PLB658-64,PLB707-286}, hidden symmetries \cite{1608.05052}, and related structures \cite{JHEP0912001,JHEP1018080,EPJC77-96}, etc.